superlinked/VectorHub/docs/use_cases/recSys-basic.md

     return average_precision, average_recall
 ```

-We first extract a list of users which appear in both the training set and the test set, because - as discussed in the Cold-start section - our models can generate recommendations for only those users whose interactions the models have been trained on.
+We first extract a list of users who appear in both the training set and the test set, because - as we discussed in the "Cold Start" section - our models can generate recommendations for only those users whose interactions the models have been trained on.

 ```python